Are Biological Systems More Intelligent Than Artificial Intelligence?: Delegated Control and Collective Identity

-We call learning and embodying weak policies \textbf{weak policy optimisation} (WPO).
-For tasks at higher levels of abstraction, capacity for WPO is depends on lower levels.
-A \textbf{policy} $\pi \in \Pi_{\alpha_1} \cap \Pi_{\alpha_2}$ \textbf{implies an abstraction layer} in the sense that for every $o \in E_\pi$ there exists $f \in P$ s.t. $\bigcap o = f$\footnote{We can substitute $o$ for a declarative program $f$ that has the same extension, because that means $f$ and $o$ are true of the same states, having the same `truth conditions' so to speak.}.
-We use this fact to justify representing policies as abstraction layers, using \textbf{a function} $\mathfrak{f}$ that \textbf{takes the extension} $E_{\pi}$ of a collective's policy $\pi$, and \textbf{returns a new vocabulary} $\mathfrak{v'} = \{f \in P : \exists o \in E_{\pi} (\bigcap o = f)\}$.
-We can then use a sequence of uninstantiated tasks $\langle \lambda^0, \lambda^1 ... \lambda^n \rangle$ s.t $\lambda^{i+1} \sqsubset \lambda^{i}$ to represent selection pressures that define ``correctness'' at every level.
-At each successive level, ``correct'' gets more specific.
-Because everything that happens in a higher level is correct according to lower levels, each higher level must more tightly constrain what is considered to be ``correct'' behaviour if that higher level is to exist in a meaningful sense.
+The cells are tasks.
+For tasks at higher levels of abstraction, capacity for w-maxing depends on lower levels.
+A \textbf{policy} $\pi \in \Pi_{\alpha_1} \cap \Pi_{\alpha_2}$ \textbf{implies an abstraction layer} in the sense that for every $o \in \Ext{\pi}$ there exists $p\in P$ such that $T(o)=p$ (i.e.\ $p$ and $o$ are \texttt{true} of exactly the same states).
+Hence I can transform policies to abstraction layers, using \textbf{a function} $\mathfrak{f}$ that \textbf{takes the extension} $\Ext{\pi}$ of a collective's policy $\pi$, and \textbf{returns a new vocabulary} $\mathfrak{v'} = \{\,T(o): o \in \Ext{\pi}\,\}$.
+I can then use a sequence of uninstantiated tasks $\langle \lambda^0, \lambda^1 ... \lambda^n \rangle$ s.t $\lambda^{i+1} \sqsubset \lambda^{i}$ to represent selection pressures that define `correctness' at every level.
+At each successive level, `correct' gets more specific.
+Because everything that happens in a higher level is in some sense correct according to lower levels, each higher level must more tightly constrain what is considered to be correct behaviour if that higher level is to exist in a meaningful sense.